NESTchain/testnet/μNEST Core Build Guide.md

 ### Install Dependencies

-Supported Boost version: 1.57~1.65.1, supported OpenSSL version: 1.0.1, 1.0.2.
+Supported OpenSSL version: 1.0.1, 1.0.2.

 ```
 brew update
-brew install boost@1.57 cmake git openssl autoconf automake berkeley-db libtool llvm@4 doxygen wget
+brew install cmake git openssl autoconf automake berkeley-db libtool llvm@4 doxygen wget
 ```

-After installation, run "ls -la /usr/local/opt/boost" in macOS terminal  to see which Boost version  the symbolic link /usr/local/opt/boost is linked to.
-Do the same with "ls -la "/usr/local/opt/openssl".
-In case they are not the desired versions, we can specify desired Boost/OpenSSL directory with specific version number in the following CMake command line.
-For example,  we specify "/usr/local/opt/boost@1.57" instead of "/usr/local/opt/boost".
+After installation, run "ls -la /usr/local/opt/openssl" in macOS terminal  to see which OpenSSL version  the symbolic link /usr/local/opt/openssl is linked to.
+In case it is not the desired version, we can specify desired OpenSSL directory with specific version number in the following CMake command line.
+For example,  we specify "/usr/local/opt/openssl@1.0" instead of "/usr/local/opt/openssl".

 ### Install LLVM 4.0 with WASM feature